btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, want to sync stock, want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

-If you have a product gallery, use the <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments</a> add-on to broadcast the "_product_image_gallery" custom field.
+If you have a product gallery, use the <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments add-on</a> to broadcast the "_product_image_gallery" custom field.

 Need your PDF vouchers synced upon each purchase?
 See the WooCommerce extras in the premium add-on pack.